Workplace Biggest Loser Competitions: A Yea Or A Nay?

 Conclusion

 Keep in mind that health and wellness are not synonymous with weight loss.
-The focus must be placed on healthy behavioral patterns, commitment to a healthy lifestyle, and most of all, and inclusive environment.
+The focus must be placed on healthy behavioral patterns, commitment to a healthy lifestyle, and, most of all, an inclusive environment.
 If you need help or if you do have fresh ideas, send us a comment or share your story here.

 Leave a Reply